n0tnull/Adebar-wiki/Configuration.md

 names always starting with `uf_` (for „user function“).
 This makes sure they won't collide with any functions defined in `adebar-cli` itself – whether functions already available there, or added in the future.

+## App names
+If you ran *Adebar* out-of-the-box, you will notice that even in [[userApps.md|example userApps.md]], apps are only referenced by their corresponding package name (e.g. `com.keramidas.TitaniumBackup`).
+So you will certainly miss the name you remember the app by (for the given example:
+„Titanium Backup“).
+The reason is quite simple: There is no generic way to retrieve the names of apps – be it from the device itself, or any other source.
+ADB does offer no such feature.

+But still, there are ways: to have your `userApps.md` reveal the names for packages, you can manually create the corresponding cache files:

+1. Create a cache directory and inside that, an additional directory `appnames`
+1. Inside the `appnames` directory, for each app create a corresponding file with the name of the package, e.g. `appnames/com.foobar.app`, which holds nothing but the app name (e.g. "Foobar App")
+1. edit your config, and point the `CACHEDIR` to the cache directory.
+You can use an absolute path (e.g. `/home/me/adebar-cache`), or a relative one (e.g.
+   `cache`); in the latter case, this is interpreted as relative to the path you're in when running *Adebar* (usually the one `adebar-cli` resides in).

+Now *Adebar* will automatically check for each app whether its name is known here, and use it accordingly.